-The Ninth Circuit's CM/ECF (Case Management/Electronic Case Files) system is mandatory for all attorneys filing in the Court, unless they are granted an exemption.
-All non-exempted attorneys who appear in an ongoing case are required to register for and to use CM/ECF.
-Registration and information about CM/ECF is available on the Court's website at www.ca9.uscourts.gov under Electronic Filing-CM/ECF.
-Read the Circuit Rules, especially Ninth Circuit Rule 25-5, for guidance on CM/ECF, including which documents can and cannot be filed electronically.
+The Ninth Circuit's Appellate ECF (Electronic Case Files) system is mandatory for all attorneys filing in the Court, unless they are granted an exemption.
+All non-exempted attorneys who appear in an ongoing case are required to register for and to use the Appellate ECF system.
+Registration and information about ECF is available on the Court's website at www.ca9.uscourts.gov under Electronic Filing-ECF.
+Read the Circuit Rules, especially Ninth Circuit Rule 25-5, for guidance on Appellate ECF, including which documents can and cannot be filed electronically.